Recipe for Garlic Bean Risotto with Brisket

 Bring the beef broth to a simmer in a medium saucepan.
 This broth will be used throughout the cooking of the Risotto, so you want to keep it warm.

 For this recipe, I used the broth leftover from baking my beef brisket.
-This is, of course, is ideal.
-Beef broth is the next best (and yes, I am a fan of bouillon cubes, so feel free to use those if you have them.)
+This is, of course, ideal.
+Canned beef broth is the next best (and yes, I am a fan of bouillon cubes, so feel free to use those if you have them.)
 I do not suggest using beef stock, as that may be too strongly flavored for this dish.

 Begin the Risotto